Stadium and Theater Accidents

 A common defense that is raised in premises liability cases is that the dangerous condition was open and obvious.
 If a danger is known to you or is so obvious that you would be expected to discover it, the owner will have no duty to protect you or warn you of it, unless it should anticipate that you would be injured even if you knew about it.

 You do not expect to come away from a day at the stadium or an evening at the theater with life-changing injuries.
 If you have been hurt in a stadium or theater accident, our Traverse City and Grand Rapids premises liability attorneys are ready to assert your rights.
-The Neumann Law Group also represents people who need an injury lawyer in Ann Arbor, Flint, Lansing, Kalamazoo, Detroit, Wyoming, Saginaw, Muskegon, Midland, Holland, Warren, and Petoskey, as well as communities throughout the Upper Peninsula.
+The Neumann Law Group also represents people who need an injury lawyer in many Michigan communities served, including: Ann Arbor, Flint, Lansing, Kalamazoo, Detroit, Wyoming, Saginaw, Muskegon, Midland, Holland, Warren, and Petoskey, as well as communities throughout the Upper Peninsula.
+We also accept clients nationally through out Los Angeles, Boston, and Midtown Manhattan offices.
+In addition to personal injury claims, we accept clients seeking representation in family law, real estate, medical malpractice, estate planning, and mediation matters, as well as those seeking a criminal defense attorney.
 Call us at 800-525-NEUMANN or use our online form to schedule a free appointment.